zghalliwell/Rollcall/README.md

 1. Select **`createArchiveTrigger`** from the function dropdown
 2. Click **Run**

 This registers a monthly trigger that fires on the 28th of March, June, September, and December at 11pm.
-It archives the quarter's leaderboard and emails you a link.
+It archives the quarter's leaderboard to the history page and emails you a link.

 ### Step 9 -- Test it